Overview of Human Resources and the Unified Personnel System

 The Human Resources Department provides strategic and administrative support for the Unified Personnel System.
 Our vision is to become a trusted partner for every member of the Unified Personnel System.
 Our staff is committed to providing the citizens of Pinellas County with a competent, diverse, trained and professional workforce.

 Human Resources bases its County pay plan and employee compensation philosophies on total compensation.
-Total compensation consists of salary, leave earned, benefits coverage paid by the County (health, dental, life and disability coverages) and retirement plan (majority paid by Pinellas County).
+Total compensation consists of salary, leave earned, benefits coverage paid by the County (medical, dental, life and disability coverages) and retirement plan (majority paid by Pinellas County).
 This practice helps ensure that the Human Resources Department abides by merit system principles in hiring and retaining personnel, and that County employees are fairly compensated.

 The Human Resources Department is organized into five Centers of Excellence, which are listed below with service descriptions and contact information.
 This structure is also outlined in the Human Resources Organization Chart.